openSUSE/obs-service-replace_using_package_version/README.md

 `*.obsinfo` files are metadata files produced by the `obs_scm` service, which is essentially used to retrieve sources from source repositories.
-This can be useful for some corner cases in which the required package version is not part of the build dependencies, this is likely to happen for helm chart builds.
+This can be useful for some corner cases in which the required package version is not part of the build dependencies (this is likely to happen for helm chart builds).

 The `file` parameter is optional and when omitted it will default to the package's build recipe file, e.g. `Dockerfile` or `mariadb-image.kiwi`.